joeleeofficial/joeleeofficial/README.md

 ### Hi There, I am Joe Lee

 I am a person who lived in earth.
 A person who learns on earth.
-A person who take cares of many [Discord](https://discord.com) Servers.